 Due to the relatively small effects of deleting putative PTBP1 binding sites from the UPF3B 3’UTR and the technical difficulty of mRNA decay assays incorporating RNAi-mediated protein depletion, we were unable to use this approach to conclusively demonstrate that the observed differences in mRNA stability were due to protection from NMD.
 As this point is not central to the manuscript, we have removed the previous Figure 8 pending further study.https://doi.org/10.7554/eLife.11155.029

 The funders had no role in study design, data collection and interpretation, or the decision to submit the work for publication.

 We thank Jens Lykke-Andersen and Johanna Withers for generously providing reagents and Stephen P Goff, Lisa Postow, and members of the Hogg and Beemon labs for insightful comments.
 Mass spectrometry experiments and analysis were performed by Stephen Swatkoski and Marjan Gucek in the NHLBI Proteomics Core, and high-throughput sequencing was conducted and analyzed by Jun Zhu, Poching Liu, and Yanqin Yang in the NHLBI DNA Sequencing and Computational Biology Core and Eric Billings, Shouguo Gao, and Xujing Wang in the NHLBI Bioinformatics and Systems Biology Core.

-- Elisa Izaurralde, Reviewing Editor, Max Planck Institute Development Biology, Germany
+- Elisa Izaurralde, Max Planck Institute Development Biology, Germany

 This is an open-access article, free of all copyright, and may be freely reproduced, distributed, transmitted, modified, built upon, or otherwise used by anyone for any lawful purpose.
 The work is made available under the Creative Commons CC0 public domain dedication.